massil94/right_whale/README.md

 Step 1: Cluster whales into groups of similars whales (K-means) Step 2: Classification.
 K can be a parameter of Classif.

+Try to 'give' prediction probas to best representant of each class

 Goal: multiclass identification